mholling/nswtopo/README.markdown

 ## Producing Raster Images

 There are a few options for producing your map in PDF or any raster format (PNG, GIF, JPG, TIFF, KMZ).
-If you're using a Mac, no extra software is required.
-Otherwise, you must install either [PhantomJS](http://phantomjs.org/download.html) or [Inkscape](http://inkscape.org/).
+To produce a raster map image, install either [PhantomJS](http://phantomjs.org/download.html) or [Inkscape](http://inkscape.org/).
 (PhantomJS is recommended for best results.)
 Then set your configuration file as follows:

-* For best results on a Mac, set the following option to rasterise using built-in software:

-        rasterise: qlmanage

 * To use PhantomJS for rasterising, specify the path of the PhantomJS binary you downloaded. e.g. for Windows: